juan-jurado/juan-jurado/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on real-time video analysis using Deepstream and AI models using CNNs and Transformers.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning low level code (C++14) to improve my current robotic skills.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects based on robotics and autonomous machines (AI at the edge + Robotics).
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with IDK
-- 💬 Ask me about ...
+- 💬 Ask me about
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I used to play guitar, drums and piano - still learning.
+I love learning a lot of tech things (nerd emoji).
+I used to play deep house and viking music while I'm coding.

+Let's connect (flecha de abajo emoji)

 -->